logzio/logz-docs/README.md

 You'll only need to do this once.
 After this, you can simply pull remote changes into your local fork.

-1. Open a terminal window, and `cd` into your logz-docs fork folder.
+1. Open a terminal window, and `cd` into your logz-docs folder.
+2. Make sure you haven't already set your remote upstream: `git remote -v`

+    If you see two `origin` and two `upstream` lines, you already have an upstream repo.
+You can skip ahead 👇👇👇 and pull changes from logz-docs into your fork.

-2. Add logzio/logz-docs as a remote upstream repo:
+3. Add logzio/logz-docs as a remote upstream repo:
     ```shell
     git remote add upstream https://github.com/logzio/logz-docs.git
     git fetch upstream